Painful intelligence: What AI can tell us about human suffering: Intention as commitment to a goal

 But, suppose the monkey suddenly notices another banana in another tree near-by.
 Its desire system may suggest that the new banana looks like an interesting goal.
 The monkey now faces a new problem: Continue with the current banana plan, or set the new banana as a new goal?
 It may be common sense that after the monkey has launched the first banana plan, the monkey should, in most cases, persist with that plan until the end.
 The monkey should not start pondering, halfway up the first tree, whether it actually prefers to get the other banana in the other tree, even if it looks a bit sweeter.
 The key idea here is \textit{commitment} to the current plan, and thus to a specific goal.

 The reason why commitment is important comes fundamentally from computational considerations.
-Since computing a plan for a given goal takes a lot of computational resources, it would be wasteful to abandon it too easily in favour of a new goal.
-It might be wasteful even to just consider alternative goals seriously, because that would entail computing possible plans to achieve all those goals.
+Since computing a plan for a given goal takes a lot of computational resources, it would be wasteful to abandon it too easily in favor of a new goal.
+It might be wasteful even to just consider alternative goals seriously, because that would entail a lot of computation to produce alternative plans.
 The agent must settle on one goal and one plan and execute it without spending energy thinking about competing goals.\footnote{A lot of physical energy would also be wasted if the monkey is already half-way up the tree and then decides to go for the other banana.
 But arguably that waste of energy would be taken into account by the monkey in its planning, so it does not need to be evoked as a separate reason for commitment.
 I think we can take here a viewpoint considering purely computational resources: Even if the monkey is intelligent enough to eventually understand this waste of physical energy after some thinking, it would still spend a lot of time and computational resources to reach that conclusion if there were no commitment mechanisms.}

 Another utility of commitment is that the agent has a better idea of what will happen in the future, and it can start planning further actions, e.g.\ a plan on what to do after reaching the goal of the current plan.
 So, while the monkey is climbing up the tree, it \textit{is} a good idea to start thinking about the best way of getting the banana in the other tree \textit{after} having grabbed the first banana.
 That would be planning the long-term future after completing the execution of the current plan; perhaps the monkey can directly jump to the other tree from the location of the first banana.
 Such long-term plans would obviously collapse if the monkey didn't first get the first banana due to lack of commitment, being distracted by yet another thing.